osmandapp/web/main/docs/user/plugins/weather.md

 ### Cache

 When the Weather tab is open, unless otherwise specified, the necessary weather information is uploaded online.
-On iOS devices, it is possible to use a pre-loaded [Weather forecast](#download-weather-forecast).
-On android devices weather information after download is automatively cashed and can be used offline until the forecast expires.
+On iOS devices, it is possible to use a pre-loaded [Weather forecast](#download-forecast-ios).
+On android devices the weather information is automatically cashed after download and can be used offline until the forecast expires.

 :::tip
-On Android devices you can check when Weather data was downloaded by tapping on the Weather widget.
-Development plugin should be turned on.
+On Android devices you can check when Weather data was downloaded by tapping the Weather widget.
+The Development plugin should be turned on.
 ![Date of weather cash android](@site/static/img/plugins/weather/Weather_cash_andr.png)
 :::